Mygit95/Hotel-Management/hotel-booking-system/README.md

 **Hotel Management System**
-This project is a Hotel Management System that allows users to book and cancel room bookings.
+-This project is a Hotel Management System that allows users to book and cancel room bookings.

 **APIs Collection**
-Extract the Postman APIs Collection from **Hotel-Management.postman_collection.json** located in the root folder.
+-Extract the Postman APIs Collection from **Hotel-Management.postman_collection.json** located in the root folder.
 You can import this collection into Postman to access and test all the APIs.

 **MySQL Database Setup**
-Make sure you have MySQL installed and running.
+-Make sure you have MySQL installed and running.
 Then, create the necessary database table using the following SQL commands:

 CREATE TABLE hotelbooking.rooms (